North Parade

-North Parade, or more formally North Parade Avenue, is a short shopping street in north Oxford, England.
+North Parade, or more formally North Parade Avenue, is a short shopping street or parade in north Oxford, England.
 It runs between Winchester Road opposite Church Walk to the west and Banbury Road (with Norham Road slightly north opposite) to the east.
 It is the only shopping street in North Oxford between the city centre to the south and Summertown to the north.

 Overview

 North Parade has been described as "one of the most interesting little streets in Oxford."
 It has pubs, shops and houses along the street.
 Over the years, local shops have given way to restaurants.

 The Rose & Crown public house is on the north side and the Gardeners Arms pub is on the south side.

 There are some additional commercial establishments stretching a little way south from North Parade along the Banbury Road.
 In particular, Gee's restaurant with its glasshouse structure, which used to be a florist and greengrocer, has been a restaurant since 1983.